react-denver/logo-competition/README.md

-# logo-competition
+# Help wanted!
-A transparent competition for React Denver’s new logo.
+React Denver needs your help creating a new logo.
 We're excited to see what the community can come up with and what the community votes on!

 ![the best react denver logo](./images/best-logo.png)